Navid200/xDrip/docs/Nightscout/NS_setup.md

 ## Setting up Nightscout
 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> [Setting up Nightscout](./NS_setup)

+We will now log into our new Nightscout and set it up.

 Use a web browser and enter your hostname (from when you [registered](./noip_com) for noip.com).
 This will bring up your Nightscout.
 It will ask you for a password.
 Use the API secret you chose earlier when you [installed](./NS_Install) Nightscout.
 Check "Remember this device" checkbox to avoid having to re-enter it.
 On first time, Nightscout will ask you to set up a profile for sensitivity etc.  Either enter real values or just click save and then use close button on top right of the screen.
 You may need to do this twice.